icaruseu/momca-docker/README.md

 sudo docker-compose down
 ```

+## Log files

+The log files will be exposed in the docker-compose repository under the `/logs` folder.

 ## Development with Docker

 **Note: The development environment has to be cloned into and started from a different folder than a live environment on the same machine to avoid conflicts.**